howerest/sdkzer/README.md

 Finally I separated those low level classes into WebServices.
 Sdkzer is on top of WebServices, helping to build models around CRUD operations.

-## Typescript ##
+## Typescript / Javascript ES6 ##

-sdkzer is developed in Typescript.
+sdkzer is developed in Typescript and available as Typescript and Javascript ES6.
 You can extend Sdkzer class for each of your SDK entities and you are ready to go.

 ## 1. Implementing your SDK with sdkzer ##

-- Setup TypeScript compiler

-### 1.1.
-How to construct your SDK ###

-Wrap your SDK into a module that contain all your model instances.
-You can optionally create 1 module per entity as well if you have many model entities that you want to lazy load.
+Build an npm package exporting all your SDK entities.

 To see an SDK example using sdkzer, have a look at [sdkzer-sdk-sample](https://github.com/howerest/sdkzer-sdk-sample) repository.